docQodly/docs/docs/concepts/orda/data-model.md

 The **Expose as REST resource** option must be selected at the model level for each attribute that you want to be called from the Web (by default this option is inherited from the dataclass level).

-Dataclass attributes come in several kinds: storage, relatedEntity, relatedEntities, computed (*aka* calculated), or alias.
+Dataclass attributes come in several kinds: storage, relatedEntity, relatedEntities, calculated (*aka* computed), or alias.
 Attributes that are scalar (*i.e.*, provide only a single value) support all the standard data types (integer, text, object, etc.).

 #### Storage and Relation attributes